api-platform/docs/core/upgrade-guide.md

 interface `ApiPlatform\State\ProcessorInterface`
 - New ApiProperty metadata `ApiPlatform\Metadata\ApiProperty`
 - Configuration flag `metadata_backward_compatibility_layer` that allows
-the use of legacy metadata layers
+- `ApiPlatform\Core\DataTransformer\DataTransformerInterface` is deprecated and will be removed in 3.0. the use of legacy metadata layers
 - Subresources are now additional resources marked with an `#[ApiResource]` attribute (see [the new subresource documentation](./subresources.md))